FraMichi/Studies_on_human_behaviour/README.md

 ## Running the notebook

-Open `Hot_Hand_Volleyball_Analysis.ipynb` in Google Colab and run all cells in order.
+pen `Hot_Hand_Volleyball_Analysis.ipynb` in Google Colab and run all cells in order.

-Two notes on the setup:
+Note on the setup:

-- **Section 3 applies compatibility fixes.** The current Colab environment uses recent versions of NumPy and pandas that are not fully compatible with the public version of `pydatavolley`.
+**Section 3 applies compatibility fixes.** The current Colab environment uses recent versions of NumPy and pandas that are not fully compatible with the public version of `pydatavolley`.
 The fixes are applied before parsing and do not change the library's parsing logic.
-- If a `RecursionError` has already occurred in the session, restart the runtime (**Runtime → Restart session**) before running the notebook again.

 ## Limitations